-Ad Meliora Academy Trust has also agreed to lease office space from the 1 September 2020, from Freebridge Community Housing where the Trustee, Andrew Walder is a Director and part-time Chair.
-This three-year lease was committed to prior to the year-end.
+Ad Meliora Academy Trust agreed to lease office space from the 1 September 2020, from Freebridge Community Housing where the Trustee, Andrew Walder is a Director and part-time Chair.
 This lease was made on normal commercial terms and conditions.
+The total rent paid in the year to 31 August 2022 was £6,948 (2021: £5,000).
+The lease ended on 19th July 2022.
+At the year end, no monies were due to Freebridge Community Housing (2021: £Nil).

-In addition to this, certain trustees received remuneration and expenses which are disclosed in note 13.
+In addition to this, certain trustees received remuneration and expenses which are disclosed in note 12.

-No other related party transactions have occured in the year ended 31 August 2021.
+No other related party transactions have occured in the year ended 31 August 2022.